 ‘Sculpture Park’: 16 sculptures from local and foreign artists are exhibited in the park by the seaside.

-‘Medieval Castle’: It was built in 13th century on the sight of a byzantine Church.
+‘Medieval Castle’: It was built in the 13th century at the sight of a Byzantine church.
 The walls were made stronger by Venetians to stop the attacks of pirates.
 Richard Lionheart married Berengaria of Navarria here.
-Ottomans used the place as a garrison and as a police station by British.
+Ottomans used the place as a garrison and as a police station by the British.
 Now a museum.

-‘Buyuk Kebir Mosque’: Is also known as The Great Mosque which was built by Ottomans in 16th century.
+‘Buyuk Kebir Mosque’: This Is also known as The Great Mosque which was built by the Ottomans in the 16th century.

 ‘Hamam’:A Turkish bath.

-‘Kolossi Medieval Castle’: It was built in 13th century and rebuilt again on 15thcentury.It is the castle after the fall of Acre where Richard Lionheart and the Knights had stayed.
+‘Kolossi Medieval Castle’: It was built in the 13th century and rebuilt again the 15thcentury.It is the castle after the fall of Acre where Richard Lionheart and the Knights had stayed.